Updated August 23, 2021

 - Open on weekdays

-- Provide private dining rooms or areas
+- Provide private or semi-private dining spaces

 Top Five Restaurants for your San Francisco City Hall Wedding Reception

 These are not sorted in any particular order!
 We highly recommend each one.

 Decor: Modern, Trendy

 E&O Kitchen and Bar provides more dining options than any other restaurant on our list.
 They get a fair amount of small groups after SF City Hall weddings, mostly before the pandemic, of course.
 However, they have had a few recently now that city hall is open again!

 The most popular dining rooms are the E&O Room and the Loge.
 They typically host groups of 20 to 25 people, so those two rooms are ideal choices.
 The third most common choice is the Pearl Room which is perfect for small groups of 12 to 14 guests.

 E&O’s full list of wedding dining options is located on their website, which we will now go through one by one in order of group size.

 E&O – Private Dining Option One: Pearl Room

 Seats 10 – 14 guests